Planning of fishing activities

 The arrangements and limitations for a specific destination may be found in the permit terms on the description page of the permit area.

-The planning of fishing activities is based on catch feedback.
+The planning of fishing activities is also based on catch feedback.
 When an angler submits a fishing catch report after fishing at their favourite destination, they participate in the management of those waters.
 When discussing trap fishers, the catch reports submitted by net fishers are especially important.

 The game and fisheries staff of Metsähallitus defines fishing quotas for fishing waters, i.e., places limits on how much fish can be lifted out of a water area.
 In practice, this means limits on how many traps there can be in certain water areas and how many permits are sold for a specific fishing area.
 In addition to sustainable fishing, quotas are also set to make fishing socially sustainable, meaning that sometimes quotas are set to make fishing more peaceful and pleasurable in certain waters.